marcusoftnet/marcusoftnet.github.io/_posts/2016-06-17-claudia-bot-builder.md

 ## What we're going to build

-To build something a little more useful than a HelloWorld (although they can [be fun too](https://github.com/claudiajs/claudia-bot-builder)) I built a little tool I called [pingbot](https://github.com/marcusoftnet/pingbot).
+To build something a little more useful than a HelloWorld (although they can [be fun too](https://github.com/claudiajs/claudia-bot-builder)) In this post we are going to build a little Slack Slash Command called pingu.
 The need came from my current team at work where we sometimes need a quick way of checking response-times for our sites.
-With ping-bot you can, in Slack, just go `/ping-bot http://www.marcusoft.net` and it will return you a message about how long it took.
+With pingu you can, in Slack, just go `/pingu http://www.marcusoft.net` and it will return you a message about how long it took to request that url.

-Let's rebuild that now - but this time call it pingu, since that's a cooler name and [lends for a nice logo](https://www.google.se/search?q=pingu&espv=2&biw=1436&bih=782&site=webhp&tbm=isch&imgil=nB4Haz9dIUaEbM%253A%253BQicLzo4wh4ZBXM%253Bhttp%25253A%25252F%25252Faretheyoldenough.com%25252Fare-they-old-enough%25252Fproject%25252Fpingu%25252F&source=iu&pf=m&fir=nB4Haz9dIUaEbM%253A%252CQicLzo4wh4ZBXM%252C_&usg=__tTyL1Jn-iZ0VJUtiT6iaq5EsNAQ%3D&dpr=2&ved=0ahUKEwj98c_Apa7NAhVjCZoKHef9Ae0QyjcIggE&ei=x4VjV73yMOOS6ATn-4foDg#imgrc=nB4Haz9dIUaEbM%3A) and some jokes.
+Let's rebuild that now.
+Step by step.

 ## Up and run